katieluo88/personal-site-academic/content/publication/Drift/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yurong You*
 - Katie Z Luo*
+- Zhenzhen Liu*
+- Xiangyu Chen*
+- Yurong You
 - Cheng Perng Phoo
+- Sagie Benaim
-- Wei-Lun Chao
+- Mark Campbell
 - Wen Sun
 - Bharath Hariharan
-- Mark Campbell
 - Kilian Q. Weinberger

 # Author notes (optional)